-Decem ber 31 l ,
+Decem ber 31 31,

-2016 2015
+2017 2016

-in millions
+in mi llions

-Interest carryforwards € 179.6 € 150.6
+Interest carryforwards € 209.8 € 179.6

 Corporate income tax loss carryforwards € 149.7 € 149.7

-The use of our tax loss carryforwards within each fiscal unity combine all companies' tax losses in that fiscal unity, however, certain German tax legislation limits the ability to offset taxable income of separate company or different tax groups with the tax losses associated with another separate company or group as a result of certain profit and loss pooling agreements made pursuant to relevant tax law.
+The use of our tax loss carryforwards within each fiscal unity combine all companies' tax losses in that fiscal unity.
+Tax losses do not expire, however, certain German tax legislation limits the ability to offset taxable income of separate company or different tax groups with the tax losses associated with another separate company or group as a result of certain profit and loss pooling agreements made pursuant to relevant tax law.
 The use of these losses is limited while the agreement is in place.
-Some loss and interest carryforwards are forfeited due to change in control.

-(15) Owner's Deficit
+(14) Owner's Deficit

-Our share capital was €25,000 at December 31, 2016, 2015 and 2014 and has been fully paid.
+Our share capital was €25,000 at December 31, 2017, 2016 and 2015 and has been fully paid.
 All of our shares are held by UPC Germany.

 FCO Settlement.
-On April 29, 2015, UPC Germany paid two of our competitors (collectively, the Appellants), including the incumbent telecommunications operator, an aggregate amount of $\in 183.5$ million, in settlement (the FCO Settlement) of an agreement with the Appellants regarding their appeal against the Federal Cartel Office (the FCO) for its decision to approve Liberty Global's acquisition of KBW.
+On April 29, 2015, UPC Germany paid two of our competitors (collectively, the Appellants), including the incumbent telecommunications operator, an aggregate amount of €183.5 million, in settlement (the FCO Settlement) of an agreement with the Appellants regarding their appeal against the Federal Cartel Office (the FCO) for its decision to approve Liberty Global's acquisition of KBW.
 During the fourth quarter of 2015, UPC Germany charged 10% of the FCO Settlement amount to our company.
-As we were not a party to the FCO Settlement, we have reflected this charge as an $\in 18.4$ million capital distribution in our statement of owner's deficit.
+As we were not a party to the FCO Settlement, we have reflected this charge as an €18.4 million capital distribution in our statement of owner's deficit.

-(16) Related-party Transactions
+(15) Related-party Transactions